-These hoaxes include false warnings circulated on social media to warn others about risky challenges that don't exist.
+These Hoaxes include false warnings circulated on social media to warn others about risky challenges that don't exist.
 These create panic and unnecessary worry.

 Different online challenges emerge regularly.
-Some are described as trending (quickly gaining popularity) and can sometimes go viral (being widely and rapidly shared over multiple platforms and groups).
+Some are described as trending (quickly gaining popularity to generate a 'buzz') and can sometimes go viral (being widely and rapidly shared over multiple platforms and groups).
+In some cases, dangerous 'challenges' that are not widespread are reported on as being 'viral'.
+This can be a form of scaremongering that might actually have the opposite impact it intended.